 - Teachers make it clear to children what they are going to learn, sharing the learning objective and success criteria. - Long term planning: teachers follow the curriculum plan outlined in the New Curriculum (2014). - Medium term planning: teachers follow guidance from subject specific resources..
-Medium Term plans to consist of an overview of key objectives / skills, as well as sequence of activities for all subjects, both core and foundation. - Short term planning: teachers plan for lessons in a way that will help them to teach effectively.
-Short term plans for all subjects to contain clear learning objectives, at standard, scaffold and challenge tasks.
-Short term plans will take into account what has taken place in a previous lesson.
-There will be a clear link between medium term and short term plans. - Targets in Pupil Profiles for pupils with SEND are clear and practical and guide short term plans. - Teachers plan alongside colleagues in adjacent year group classes to share skills, knowledge, expertise and time. - Provide regular feedback to all pupils in a way appropriate to their learning, to aid understanding and future learning. - Teachers ensure that all records are maintained, appropriately filed and that the assessment outcomes are used to inform future planning.
+Medium Term plans to consist of an overview of key objectives, assessment opportunities, skills as well as a sequence of activities for all subjects, both core and foundation.
+These MTP are linked to the progression of skills and knowledge grids. - Short term planning: teachers plan for lessons in a way that will help them to teach effectively.
+STP are taken straight from the MTP in white board planning or paper format. - Targets in Pupil Profiles for pupils with SEND are clear and practical and guide short term plans. - Teachers plan alongside colleagues in adjacent year group classes to share skills, knowledge, expertise and time. - Provide regular feedback, verbal or written, to all pupils in a way appropriate to their learning, to aid understanding and future learning. - Teachers ensure that all records are maintained, appropriately filed and that the assessment outcomes are used to inform future planning. - All plans are stored on the learning platform where everyone has access.